LuukBakkum/luukbakkum.nl/CONTRIBUTING.md

 - Use [Markdown](https://daringfireball.net/projects/markdown/) for documentation.
 - Reference function names, variables, and filenames using backticks: `someFunction()`.

-Thank you for contributing to semplaatsman.nl!
+Thank you for contributing to luukbakkum.nl!